 The Mid-Hudson Regional Business Plan Competition prides itself on innovation and technical merit.
 Both of these values are hallmarks of the main organizing universities, and we strive to integrate them into every aspect of the competition.
 To do so, we have established a transparent judging process with no conflicts of interest between our judges and the teams that they are evaluating.
 All of our judging panels are composed of a mix of private and public investors, business leaders, and advisors – all of whom have years of experience investing or advising in their respective industries.
 Moreover, we ensure to have technical subject matter experts – each of them with expertise in one of the categories – to evaluate the technical feasibility and scalability of the plans in their category.

-If you are interested in participating as a judge for the 2015 New York Business Plan Competition, or know an investor who would be a good fit to judge the competition, please contact Susan Scanlon at email@example.com.
+If you are interested in participating as a judge for the 2018 Business Plan Competition, or know an investor who would be a good fit to judge the competition, please contact Susan Scanlon at email@example.com.